Summary

 Aortic valve replacement

 If the aortic valve is too damaged to be repaired, it may be surgically replaced with an artificial or tissue valve.
-This is known as aortic valve replacement.
+This is a type of open-heart surgery known as aortic valve replacement.
 Sometimes, the person’s own pulmonary valve may be used.
-This is known as a pulmonary autograft or Ross operation.
+This is known as a pulmonary autograft or a Ross procedure.

 Transcatheter aortic valve implantation (TAVI)